RiteshF7/elgorithm-web/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+//make a componet

+//making an Ui Hardware component and defining payload for controlling it create a component folder in src/modules/playground/components/simulated-hardwares/ make a component file that will include wokwi element make a component controller that will include all action functions and payload

+//define keys for all required blocks create all block keys that is required by component

+//making blocks ui in json related to respected element make a component block definition file in src/utils/playground/workspace/blocks/definitions define all block ui json config in an array

+//make a function that will generate code for blocks make a generator function inside file src/utils/playground/workspace/blocks/generators/javascript.js define block key and call controller methods of element for fetching code

+//making a toolbox for component make a file in src/utils/playground/workspace/toolbox/component_toolboxes of your component name include all the blocks that is needed for this component

+//finally define blocks in mainToolbox container include all block array in src/utils/playground/workspace/toolbox/toolboxContainer.js